A Multi-Dimensional Analysis of Cognitive Engagement: Physical vs. Digital Puzzles

 Memory Encoding

-Stronger due to multi-sensory and motor engagement.
+• Stronger because of multi-sensory involvement and motor activity.

 Focus & Distraction